GatDeguin/Juego3D/README.md

 ## Development Setup

-The game relies on Three.js for all 3D rendering.
+The game relies on Three.js for all 3D rendering. **Version 0.146.0** (or a compatible release) is required because the project still uses the non-module loader.
 No build step is required; just serve the files with a small HTTP server.
 With Node.js installed you can run:

 ```bash
 npx serve